Frequently Asked Questions

-Home loan balance transfer is when you switch your existing home loan, and the entire principal amount that is still unpaid, to another lender for a lower interest rate.
+When you switch your existing home loan, and the entire principal amount that is still unpaid, to another lender for a lower interest rate, it is called a home loan balance transfer.
 The lender that you had originally taken the loan from will receive this unpaid amount, while you continue to repay the loan amount at a new interest rate to the new lender that takes up your loan.

 You should first understand home loan balance transfer carefully before opting for the same.
 It is important that you ascertain the benefits you will receive by way of lower interest rates before you choose a home loan balance transfer scheme.
 You can apply for home loan transfer online with Bajaj Finserv.

 Can you transfer a home loan to another financial institution?

 Yes, you can always transfer your existing home loan to another financial institution.
 People often want to transfer home loans when they find that they are paying a higher rate of interest, as compared to market rates.
 This takeover of home loans is called home loan balance transfer.
 It basically involves transferring your unpaid principal amount from one lender to another at a lower rate of interest.

 Home loan balance transfer is a great way to reduce your debt in case you find that your present home loan is too expensive.
 You can use the Bajaj Finserv home loan balance transfer calculator to work out your savings in accordance with the lower interest rate.